BartSimpson1337/ANN-GA/README.md

 # ANN-GA

-This project contains the code to create a Artificial Neural Network model, using tensorflow, and Genetic Algorithms to perform an otimization in the model.
+This project contains the code to create an Artificial Neural Network model, using tensorflow, and Genetic Algorithms to perform an otimization in the model.

-During the traino process, its possible to use K-Fold cross validation, or train/test split. t.
+During the training process, its possible to use K-Fold cross validation, or train/test split.